Zolo101/5bHTML/src/INFO.md

 ## src/scenes

 Sections of the game.
-Try not to put any code that can be in its own seperate file in these files.
+Try not to put any code that can be in its own separate file in these files.